 Your Mentor, who is usually a manager, too, is selected by the HR department.
 Due to the expertise they have gathered over many years at Jungheinrich, they can pass on the benefits of this experience to you.
 Mentors come in many shapes and sizes: role models, career coaches, mediators, advisors, catalysts and door openers for you.

 Buddies are current or former trainees who welcome you as a "newbie," share their past experiences with you, and offer advice.
 Think of your buddies as your informal mentors.

 JIG Class Network

-With two start dates per year and a program duration of two years, there are always several active trainee classes at any given time.
-The exchange between the trainee classes is very important to us.
+With two start dates per year and a program duration of two years, there are always several active graduate classes at any given time.
+The exchange between the graduate classes is very important to us.
 To achieve this goal, you are assigned a buddy from a previous trainee class, among other things.

 In addition, we regularly organize trainee events with both active and former trainees participating.
 This is a great networking opportunity and a way to share your experiences.
 Parallel training for all current classes helps you grow together even more.

 Your complete application should include your curriculum vitae, school, internship and graduation certificates, as well as other references.
 You can add a cover letter, if you like.
 Please upload all documents together in one PDF.